techsavvyash/oidc-lite/zolo.md

 - [ ] 1.
 Domain pinning or clientBasedCors
 - [x] 2.
 Check whether the password is correct while `login`
 - [x] 3.
 Jwks in the `oidc.config.service.ts`
-- [x] 4a.
+- [x] 4.
 Creating our own `interactions` page and removing `devInteractions`
-- [ ] 4b. removing `renderError` with our own
 - [x] 5.
 Use sqlite instead of postgresql
-- [x] 6a.
+- [x] 6.
 Correction kickstart.json
-- [ ] 6b.
-Parse payload of oidcModel since prisma using. search on github for the issue ticket
-- [ ] 7.
+- [x] 7.
 Making sure the tests are up to date
 - [x] 8a.
 Integration with minIO
 - [x] 8b.
 Integration with oauth-2-proxy
-- [ ] 9.
+- [x] 9.
 Removing any redundant code and cleanup and documentation updation
-- [ ] 10. otp integration
+- [ ] 10. otp integration --> 2nd
 - [ ] 11. remove dynamic imports of oidc-provider
+- [x] 12.
+User Registration updation, creation after interaction ends
+- [ ] 14.
+Complete updateUser in user.service.ts
+- [x] 15.
+100 users script
-- [ ] 12. integrating with our custom code
+- [ ] 16.
+Dockerfile and Docker-compose

+otp, dynamic

 ----
 ### These are my notes that I kept while trying to integrate the node-oidc-package